AI Strategy Advisory

 Every engagement ends with a directive: what to do, what to ignore, and where you’re exposed.

-Most AI decisions in your company are already being made.
-Through experimentation, delegation, or inertia.
-By the time they show up in your numbers, they're locked in.
-The goal is to make them before momentum makes them for you.
+By the time it shows up in your numbers, it's locked in.
+The goal isn't to catch up.
+It's to make the call before momentum makes it for you.

 If AI doesn't belong somewhere in your business, I'll say so.